tobiaswjohn/RDFuzz/README.md

 # Supplementary Material for Paper "Language-Based Testing for Knowledge Graphs"

-this repository contains the code for generating random OWL ontologies and turtle files using [ISLa](https://github.com/rindPHI/isla) and the test cases and found anomalies documented in the paper.
+This repository contains the code for generating random OWL ontologies and turtle files using [ISLa](https://github.com/rindPHI/isla) and the test cases and found anomalies documented in the paper.

 ## Structure of Repostitory
  - ISLaResources: contains environment to run ISLa and grammars and scripts to call generate test files